WICG/fenced-frame/README.md

 *   They’re not allowed to communicate with the embedder and vice-versa, except for certain information such as limited size information.
-*   They do not have storage access (e.g., cookies, localStorage, etc.) by default.
+*   They access storage and network via unique partitions so there is no other frame that can share information via these channels.
+For more details on this, see https://docs.google.com/document/d/1APHYxQD5inFv0gpMCIF7ukkEWqAOwFSA3JZp3J8Do88/edit?usp=sharing
-*   They may have access to some unpartitioned user data, for example, turtledove interest group.
+*   They may have access to browser-managed, limited unpartitioned user data, for example, turtledove interest group.

 The idea is that the fenced frame should not have access to both of the following pieces of information: